A visit from the Tooth Fairy is one of the most magical moments in our childhood and this week we share how to write tooth fairy letters.

 - Make the Tooth Collection Place Easy

 Make sure the “Tooth Fairy” is able to collect the tooth easily.
-Leaving it under a pillow is quite tricky to collect without disturbing sleep and being spotted.
+Leaving it under a pillow is quite tricky without disturbing sleep and being spotted.

-We believe one of the most perfect places for the Tooth Fairy to visit, is through a fairy door.
-Tooth Fairy’s are very familiar with a fairy door and know exactly where they are.
-They can quickly and quietly collect the tooth from the little doorstep, leave a treat or note secretly and fly off again without being noticed.
+Tooth Fairy’s are very familiar with a fairy door and they know exactly where they are.
+They can quickly and quietly collect the tooth from the doorstep, leave a coin, treat or note secretly and fly off again without being noticed.

 - Keep it Short and Sweet